Conformal C2ST: Turning weak classifiers into strong two-sample tests: Experiments

+Our first set of experiments involve a controlled simulation environment with a known ground-truth $p(\theta \mid y)$.
+From this ground truth, we generate a series of flawed approximations $q(\theta \mid y)$, by systematically applying a controlled perturbation of $p$.
+The magnitude of the perturbation is controlled by a scalar $\gamma$, which acts as a ``difficulty dial.''
+When \( \gamma = 0 \), the approximation is perfect $q=p$, allowing us to assess a method's Type-I error rate.
+As \( \gamma \) increases, the approximation becomes progressively worse, allowing us to measure a test's power.

+Our perturbations, described in detail in Appendix \ref{app:exp_details}, are designed to mimic common failure modes in NPE, such as biased means, overdispersion, miscalibrated covariance structure, or mode collapse.
+This framework allows us to directly assess whether a testing method can reliably detect meaningful discrepancies in a setting that mirrors real-world validation challenges.
+Specifically, we include four perturbation types from NPTBench \citep{chen_etal_NPTBench2024} in the main text and defer the rest to Appendix \ref{app:exp_details}.

-\paragraph{Testing classifier degradation.} After training a classifier on a given benchmark problem at a fixed perturbation level \( \gamma \), we then generate a family of degraded classifiers by linearly interpolating the trained model parameters with those of a randomly initialized model:
+\paragraph{Testing classifier degradation.} After training a classifier on a given benchmark problem at a fixed perturbation level \( \gamma \), we generate a family of degraded classifiers by linearly interpolating the trained model parameters with those of a randomly initialized model:

 where \( \psi_{\hat{\eta}} \) and \( \psi_{\text{rand}} \) are the parameter vectors of the trained and randomly initialized classifiers, respectively.
 This setup allows us to systematically degrade the classifier's quality by varying \( \beta \), from a fully trained model (\( \beta = 0 \)) to a random, uninformative one (\( \beta = 1 \)).
 Class probabilities and nonconformity scores are calculated from the degraded classifier.
-We then evaluate the behavior of both the standard C2ST and the conformal C2ST across this interpolation path.
-This experiment provides a natural stress test for the conformal framework.
-If the conformal method maintains detection power even as the classifier degrades, this would offer compelling evidence of its practical robustness.
-We note that this experiment is specific to classifier-based testing methods; approaches like SBC and TARP, which do not involve classifiers, are not applicable in this setting.
+We then evaluate the behavior of both the standard C2ST and the conformal C2ST across this interpolation path, providing a natural stress test of robustness.